 The Second Coming of Trump!

-While the Trump campaign is announcing his re-election as the result of “the greatest political movement of all time,” the popular vote tells an unusual story, that if anything, undermines this narrative.
+While the Trump campaign is announcing his re-election as the result of “the greatest political movement of all time,” the popular vote tells an unusual story that, if anything, undermines this narrative.
 I am not here to squeeze sour grapes into wine, rather I am deeply intrigued by how the recent election unfolded.
 In 2020 Trump lost the election after receiving 74.2 million votes.
 This year, he won the election with about 73 million votes.
 In 2020, a little over 155 million people voted, whereas this year, only about 141 million people voted in the election.
 So, less people voted, and Trump won with about the same number of votes he received in his previous loss.

 I concede that Trump has manifested an incredible victory and has even earned a mandate from the electorate for his term of office.
 Vote totals notwithstanding, Trump increased his share of the votes with nearly every demographic.
 He has previously stacked the supreme court with judges who have already proved invaluable to his agenda, and now he has been given the White House with both houses of congress.
 By virtue of the electorate, Trump has been granted immeasurable and unprecedented power to do whatever he wishes.
 His first 100 Days in office will be the most significant of any presidency in the last 100 years.